osgirl/ig-webapi-vendor-sample/README.md

 [![Build Status](https://travis-ci.org/IG-Group/ig-webapi-vendor-sample.svg?branch=master)](https://travis-ci.org/IG-Group/ig-webapi-vendor-sample)

 ### Overview
-This sample application shows a basic OAuth 2.0 authorization flow with the IG authorization server in order to enable IG B2B vendor clients to access the IG Web API on behalf of their clients.
+This sample application shows a basic OAuth 2.0 "code grant" authorization flow with the IG authorization server in order to enable
+IG B2B vendor clients to access the IG Web API on behalf of their clients.

 ### Getting started